crabmusket/t3d-bones/tutorials/client_server/README.md

 [//]: # (Server-->>Client: ghost updates)
 [//]: # (Note right of Server: etcetera)

-Later on, we'll see exactly which functions implement each part of that sequence.
 You may also recognise certain parts of the logic from other `t3d-bones` tutorials: for example, setting the control object and pushing the keybinds.
 In regular `t3d-bones`, those two operations might even take place in the same function call - this is because of the local client/server structure.
-However, in a proper client/server environment running in separate engine instances (or even on separate computers), those two actions are separate and must be performed on the right end of the connection.
+However, in a proper client/server environment running in separate engine instances (or even on separate computers), those two actions are separate and must each be performed on the right end of the connection.

 ## The server